Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/IO.rst

 Option:

 * `directory`: Output file path, the default path is `ExaDEMOutputDir`.
-Note that it should contains a subdirectory named: `CheckpointFiles` and this output file path is defined into the operator ``io_tree``.
+Note that it should contain a subdirectory named: `CheckpointFiles` and this output file path is defined into the operator ``io_tree``.

 Example: